 Running a subnormal temperature can indicate infection in your body, particularly in babies and small children.
 Although running a higher-than-normal temperature is a more common symptom of infection, Medline Plus explains that this is not always the case.
 Consult your doctor if you notice other symptoms of illness or infection, including a rash, sore throat or cough or irritability.

 Running a subnormal temperature based on the widely accepted value of 98.6 degrees may mean nothing bad and is not always a source of concern.
 Although the normal body temperature of the majority of the general public may be 98.6 F, there is some variation among individuals, according to Columbia University Health Services.
-If you are not suffering from any other signs of infection or illness and your temperature is in the range of 96 to 97 degrees, your normal may just be lower than that of other people.
+If you don't have any other signs of infection or illness and your temperature is in the range of 96 to 97 degrees, your normal may just be lower than that of other people.